-Edwin S H Leong Hughes Hall Scholarships, for graduates of HKU and CUHK, for a Masters degree in any subject.
+Edwin Leong Hughes Hall Scholarships, for graduates of CUHK, for MPhil or MASt.
 Full award.

-Ho Tim Foundation Hughes Hall Scholarship, for graduates of S H Ho College at CUHK, for a Masters degree in any subject.
+Ho Tim Foundation Hughes Hall Scholarship, for graduates of S H Ho College at CUHK, for MPhil or MASt.
 Full award.

-Tse Family Hughes Hall Scholarship, for graduates of HKU, for an MPhil, with preference for Education or Science. £10,000.
+Tse Family Hughes Hall Scholarship, for graduates of HKU, for MPhil or MASt, with preference for Education or Science.

 Full awards cover: University overseas fee, to a maximum of the PhD science fee; a maintenance allowance at the standard rate; and a settling-in fee.
 For courses with a higher fee, recipients will need to fund the difference themselves.